What is Account Reconciliation?

 Financial Statements

 Every business requires financial statements to calculate its business profits and to track its financial performance.
-Financial statements include the income statement, balance sheet and cash flow statement.
+Financial statements include income statements, balance sheets, and cash flow statements, which help you track the company’s financial health.

 By keeping accurate records of these statements, businesses can understand their financial performance and make decisions accordingly.
 Account reconciliations ensure that all data entered into these statements are accurate and up-to-date.